DavidRubio24/handmeasure/README.md

 Pressing Shift + Delete 'deletes' the last point that was moved.
-It doesn't actually delete it, but it paints it in black and stores its coordinates and related measurments in negative.
+It doesn't actually delete it, but it paints it in black and stores its coordinates and related measurements in negative.
 This can cause problems if an actual keypoint is out of the image from the left or top and actually has negative coordinates.
 We currently assume that that can't happen.